Sean-Toroghi/SQL/CTE/CTE_examples.md

 # Common table expression - Examples

 ## Example 1.
-Given 4 tables (Categories, Suppliers, Products, and Orders) identify suppliers who provide products with a unit price above the average unit price across all products.
-Retrieve the supplier name and the number of such high-value products they supply.
+Given 4 tables (Categories, Suppliers, Products, and Orders), identify suppliers who provide products with a unit price above the average unit price across all products.

-# Common table expression - Examples

-## Example 1. identify suppliers who provide products with a unit price above the average unit price across all products.
 Retrieve the supplier name and the number of such high-value products they supply.

 ```sql
 --- 1. overview of dataset